Central Air Conditioner Buying Guide – Tips, Prices & Help

 Each variation can replace a pre-existing furnace or coil/blower combo.
 It’s a self-contained system that installs easily outdoors, whether on the roof or just outside the house and connects directly to the pre-existing ductwork.
 Air flow converts to horizontal or vertical for multiple installation options and features a super-quiet blower.

-We Recommend: The Goodman GPH1436M41 3 Ton Heat Pump Package Unit.
+We Recommend: The Goodman GPG1436080M41 3 Ton Cooling, 80000 BTU Heating Gas/Electric Package Unit.
 The perfect replacement for any duct-based or whole-house system.

 Central Air Conditioning Units